Service-specific requirements

 The TAC has updated its registration requirements for disability service providers to align with the requirements of the Social Services Regulator (the Regulator).

-• Existing TAC funded disability service providers and WorkSafe funded attendant care providers will be contacted directly by the TAC regarding the transition to the new registration requirements once they have successfully registered with the Regulator.
+• Current TAC funded disability service providers and WorkSafe Victoria funded attendant care providers will be contacted directly by the TAC regarding the transition to the new registration requirements.
 Existing providers will continue to operate under the TAC and WorkSafe registration they currently hold until they have formally transitioned to the new requirements.
-If you require information on your existing registration terms and conditions, please contact sectors@tac.vic.gov.au.
+This applies to Victorian providers in Group 3 for registration purposes with the Regulator, and currently funded interstate providers.

-Specific requirements apply to individual disability service types.
-Providers must ensure they are familiar with and meet any service-specific requirements prior to submitting a registration application.
+In addition to the TAC's registration requirements, specific requirements apply to individual disability service types.
+You must ensure you are familiar with and meet any service-specific requirements prior to submitting a registration application.
 Please read these requirements in conjunction with the relevant service-specific policies and guidelines.

 Assertive outreach